jscianna/Decentland-Directory/docs/w3gram.md

 Another key-value with a human readable value related tribus tag will be created ; ` "tribus", "meme-stan" `

 And if you want to compare it to Reddit, each ` "tribus", "tribus-name" ` key-value pair tag is equivalent to a ` /r/communityName `on Reddit.
-Transaction's tag feature provided by Arweave blockchain will be used as a "Database" - hierarchical tagging

 <b>Tribus Ownership Economy</b>